 71A.
-Additional duty for acquisition by foreign person - private landholders
+Additional duty for acquisition by foreign person - private landholders s.
+71A Part 2 - Charging of Duty on Acquisitions of Interests of Landholders

 - (1) This section applies to a relevant acquisition in a private landholder if - (a) a person liable to pay duty on the relevant acquisition is a foreign person; and